apache/spark/docs/security.md

 title: Spark Security
 ---

 Spark currently supports authentication via a shared secret.
-Authentication can be configured to be on via the 'spark.authenticate' configuration parameter.
+Authentication can be configured to be on via the `spark.authenticate` configuration parameter.
 This parameter controls whether the Spark communication protocols do authentication using the shared secret.
 This authentication is a basic handshake to make sure both sides have the same shared secret and are allowed to communicate.
 If the shared secret is not identical they will not be allowed to communicate.

 The Spark UI can also be secured by using javax servlet filters.
 A user may want to secure the UI if it has data that other users should not be allowed to see.
 The javax servlet filter specified by the user can authenticate the user and then once the user is logged in, Spark can compare that user versus the view acls to make sure they are authorized to view the UI.
 The configs 'spark.ui.acls.enable' and 'spark.ui.view.acls' control the behavior of the acls.
 Note that the person who started the application always has view access to the UI.